The Importance of Communication in Project Management

-One out of three projects suffers from a communication failure, according to the Project Management Institute.
+One out of three projects suffers from a communication failure, according to the PMI report.
 In fact, companies risk $135 million for every $1 billion spent on a project and new research indicates that $75 million of that $135 million (56 percent) is put at risk by ineffective communications, indicating a critical need for organizations to address communications deficiencies at the enterprise level.

-In most project teams, communication lives in emails and desolate spreadsheets.
+In most project teams, communication lives in emails and spreadsheets for project management.
 When the client asks to push a deadline forward through email, it has to be manually updated to a board or a sheet to which every team member has access.
 If an individual is not aware of such a change, tasks remain unfinished.

-Without sufficient communication, it’s impossible to keep all responsible parties up-to-date on the changing status of the project.
+Without a sufficient project communication plan, it’s impossible to keep all responsible parties up-to-date on the changing status of the project.
 There’s a lack of transparency which eventually leads to inefficient, counterproductive decisions that will hinder the aims of the project in question.

 With effective communications in place, it’s easy to maintain transparency across all parts of project management so that the best decisions are made, which will translate into efficient project delivery.

 If you fail to plan out a suitable communications strategy, you’ll end up with an unpleasant scenario where the wrong channels are used at the wrong time.
-For example, if email is the sole medium of communication, then urgent requests won’t be addressed in time.
-It’s important to establish proper communication channels for different purposes.
+For example, if email is the sole medium of communication in project management, then urgent requests won’t be addressed in time.
+It’s important to establish a proper project management plan for different purposes.

 Lack of transparency